 Why do I like this market?
 Because this Christmas market is compact, and it is set on a hill next to a historical church.

 I also love it because nestled in one area is the children’s corner, and at the rear is a large old wooden boat, where candles can be lit outside and in one end inside the boat is the nativity scene.
 We shut the doors and spend a moment in here.

 Firstly we remember my mother, who always made Christmas so special, but we also say a prayer of thanks to God.
 For without the birth of Christ, there would be no Christmas.

-We wander back down to the second market with the carollers on the way.
+We head back down to the market with the carolers on the way.
 They are singing carols I know, so we stop to listen for a few minutes.
 It feels so ‘Christmassy’ here in Basel.

 I purchase a mug of ‘Glühwein’ (mulled wine) from a very jolly ‘Santa Claus’ seller.

 I get my Swiss Francs all mixed up, and end up giving Explorason money to buy nearly $20 AU worth of roasted chestnuts – he comes back with a handful!!
 We turn and the seller is gone – my fault entirely as I am the one who thought five Franc coins were two Francs each.

 Here we enjoy a time listening to The Salvation Army band play brass instruments and Christmas tunes.
 Christmas really does fill the air, and it is great that many are celebrating Jesus’ upcoming birthday as their main theme.

 Still, this is the last evening we will get to be at a European Christmas Market for 2016, and we are in the festive spirit.
 It really is just beautiful, and I think the winter night makes it so different from the Christmas I grew up with in Australia – hot!